VictuarVi/PoliMi-PhD-Thesis/README.md

 # elegant-polimi-thesis 🎓

-[Typst](https://typst.app/) thesises and summaries templates for the [Polytechnic University of Milan](https://www.polimi.it/).
+[Typst](https://typst.app/) theses and summaries templates for the [Polytechnic University of Milan](https://www.polimi.it/).
 Although a single library, the project actually supports all the templates that can be found on [this page](https://www.overleaf.com/latex/templates/tagged/polimi).

 See the [examples](examples/) directory and [documentation](docs/docs.pdf) for more information.